 Passage of the Civil Rights Act of 1964 Boosts the Power of Women in the Workforce

-Understandably, the Civil Rights Act had a massive influence on women in the workplace.
-It also led to the creation of a more powerful set of legislation called the Equal Employment Opportunity Commission (EEOC).
-By 1970, the EEOC was able to open the doors for many women to jobs that were formerly closed to them.
+The Civil Rights Act had a massive influence on women in the workplace, leading to the creation of the Equal Employment Opportunity Commission (EEOC).
+By 1970, the EEOC opened the doors for many women to jobs that were formerly closed to them.
+Further legislation like the Pregnancy Discrimination Act of 1978 banned discrimination against pregnant women in the workplace.

 Women in the Workforce Today – Where Do We Go From Here?